General meaning

 ⌄

 The Scythe acts here as an irreversible gesture, made without detour.
-It cuts through what was supposed to last, represented by the Anchor.
-This combination describes a moment when stability is no longer synonymous with security, but with stagnation.
-The cut may seem violent, even incomprehensible to those around, as it attacks something solid, established.
-Yet, the quintessence with the Bouquet shows that this choice, once past the initial shock, brings real relief.
-In the background, the Ring reminds us that an old commitment, sometimes accepted out of habit, weighed more than one wanted to admit.
-Cutting allows for breathing again.
+It cuts through what was supposed to endure, represented by the Anchor.
+This combination describes a moment when stability is no longer synonymous with security, but rather with stagnation.
+The severance may appear violent, even incomprehensible to those around, as it attacks something solid and established.
+Yet, the quintessence with the Bouquet indicates that this choice, once past the initial shock, brings genuine relief.
+In the background, the Ring reminds us that an old commitment, sometimes accepted out of habit, weighed more than one was willing to admit.
+Severing allows for breathing space once again.

 Love and relationships